chdsbd/kodiak/README.md

     #
     # For N PRs against a target you will potentially see N(N-1)/2 updates.
 If
     # this configuration option was disabled you'd only see N-1 updates.
+    #
+    # If you have continuous integration (CI) run on every commit, enabling this
+    # configuration option will likely increase your CI costs if you pay per
+    # minute.
+If you pay per build host, this will likely increase job queueing.
     update_branch_immediately = false # default: false